-According to the SERC, implementation of the proposed rule being exempted from ratification in the bill will result in a negative fiscal impact of \$300,000 on the SRWMD.
-The proposed rule requires DEP, in coordination with the SRWMD and the SJRWMD, to reevaluate the MFL and the present status of the waterbody and readopt the rule before December 31, 2019.
-Current statute52 also requires that MFLs be reevaluated periodically and revised as needed.
+According to the applicable SERC, and its revisions through December 12, 2014, implementation of the rule being ratified will result in a negative fiscal impact of \$300,000 on the SRWMD.
+The rule requires DEP, in coordination with the SRWMD and the SJRWMD, to reevaluate the MFL and the present status of the waterbody and readopt the rule before December 31, 2019.
+Current statute49 also requires that MFLs be reevaluated periodically and revised as needed.
 To the extent that these costs could be considered attributable to the proposed rule, SRWMD would include an analysis by district staff and would likely include contractor assistance and a peer review.
+(See C., below, for discussion of cost-share program of SRWMD relating to potential agricultural water conservation measures implicated by the likely reductions in water allocations under the rule.)